-Table 3 shows the output logic state vs. input state when either CLKin0/CLKin0\ or CLKin1/CLKin1\ is selected.
+Table 9-2 shows the output logic state versus input state when either CLKin0/CLKin0\ or CLKin1/CLKin1\ is selected.
 When OSCin is selected, the output state will be an inverted copy of the OSCin input state.

-Table 3.
-CLKin Input vs. Output States
+Table 9-2.
+CLKin Input vs Output States

-STATE of SELECTED CLKin STATE of ENABLED OUTPUTS
+STATE OF SELECTED CLKin STATE OF ENABLED OUTPUTS

 CLKinX and CLKinX inputs floating Logic low

 CLKinX and CLKinX inputs shorted together Logic low

 CLKin logic low Logic low

 CLKin logic high Logic high

-9.3.3 Clock Outputs
+9.4.2 Clock Outputs

-The differential output buffer type for Bank A and Bank B outputs can be separately configured using the CLKoutA\TYPE[1:0] and CLKoutB\TYPE[1:0] inputs, respectively, as shown in Table 4.
-For applications where all differential outputs are not needed, any unused output pin should be left floating with a minimum copper length (see note below) to minimize capacitance and potential coupling and reduce power consumption.
-If an entire output bank will not be used, it is recommended to disable/Hi-Z the bank to reduce power.
-Refer to Termination and Use of Clock Drivers for more information on output interface and termination techniques.
+The differential output buffer type for Bank A and Bank B outputs can be separately configured using the CLKoutA\TYPE[1:0] and CLKoutB\TYPE[1:0] inputs, respectively, as shown in Table 9-3.
+For applications where all differential outputs are not required, any unused output pin should be left floating with a minimum copper length (see note below) to minimize capacitance and potential coupling and reduce power consumption.
+If an entire output bank will not be used, TI recommends to disable (Hi-Z) the bank to reduce power.
+See Termination and Use of Clock Drivers for more information on output interface and termination techniques.